MhassanAv/MyReads-Udacity/README.md

 ## Description

-MyReads app is designed to arrange your books into different shelves as desired
+MyReads app is designed to arrange your books on different shelves as desired

 - Currently Reading
 - Want To Read